 Hydrocephalus can cause permanent brain damage, so it’s important that you recognize symptoms of this condition and seek medical attention.
 The condition is more common in children, but it can affect people of any age.

 Early signs of hydrocephalus in infants include:

-- bulging fontanel, or soft spot on the surface of the skull
+- bulging fontanel, which is the soft spot on the surface of the skull

 - a rapid increase in head circumference